 To support that flexibility, Oracle provides the Java Card Off-Card verifier as a standard tool that can be used for off-device verification.
 Other similar tools may be available from Java Card licensees.

 When verification is performed off-device, several security conditions need to be enforced to prevent execution of corrupted code:

-Verification must use the export files representing all the exported API that are effectively installed in the device.
+Verification must use export files that are binary compatible with API packages installed on the device.